netlore/OpenAKC/download/index.md

 ### OpenSuSE/SuSE Enterprise

-	WARNING:	Currently, SuSE Enterprise 12 will get less frequent updates, unless there is a critical update.
+##### WARNING: Currently, SuSE Enterprise 12 will get less frequent updates, unless there is a critical update.

-    			Also, SuSE Enterprise 15 will not be supported as a server until after the 1.0.0 release due to the requirement to port to SystemD.
+##### NOTE: SuSE Enterprise 15 will not be supported as a server until after the 1.0.0 release due to the requirement to port to SystemD.
 (Dependencies cannot be met from SuSE repos any longer)

 #### Add the repository: